bienvenudev/50projectsin50days/projects/10_Dad_Jokes/README.md

-# 50 projects in 50 days - Dad Jokes Generator solution
+# 50 projects in 50 days - Dad Jokes Generator

-This readme is heavily inspired by the frontend mentor readme template (https://www.frontendmentor.io/challenges/).
+This project builds a Dad Jokes Generator where users click a button to be presented with a pun.

 ## Table of contents